Picketing, pigeons, politics: Scenes from the Nevada caucus

 There was Elizabeth Warren ordering a boba tea at a cafe in Las Vegas’ Chinatown.
 Tom Steyer hosting a Black History Month concert with former members of R&B groups En Vogue and Boyz to Men.
 Bernie Sanders’ face plastered on a mobile billboard driving through heavily Latino neighborhoods —- the kind promotion typically used to advertise strip joints and acrobatic shows.

 On Saturday, seven casino-resorts on the Las Vegas Strip will be among 200 locations hosting sites for the state’s Democratic caucuses.
-(This state doesn’t blink at exercising democracy inside temples of fun and excess.)
+(This state doesn’t blink at allowing the democratic process in adult playgrounds devoted to gambling and overindulgence.)

 Nevada’s turn near the top of the presidential campaign calendar is still new, added ahead of the 2008 election.
 That means caucuses here don’t come with the same traditions and voters haven’t become habituated to seeing the candidates at their neighborhood parks and high schools.